Boosting Your Nest Egg in 2023

 Annual contributions to a SEP are discretionary; if you’re hurting for cash one year and need to cut back, you’re free to do so.
-Moreover, SEP contribution limits are relatively high: 25% of net income, up to $57,000 for 2020, which is ample for most people.
-The amount is subject to annual cost-of-living adjustments for later years.

 Also, another convenience is that you can set up and fund a SEP after the end of the tax year.

 Also known as a solo 401k, this alternative involves more paperwork and must be established by December 31.
 This plan is limited to self-employed business owners with no employees other than a spouse.

 Self-employed individuals and small business owners that have adopted a solo 401k plan will be able to make tax-deferral employee and employer contributions of up to $66,000 for 2023 ($61,000 for 2022; $58,000 for 2021; $57,000 for 2020; and $56,000 for 2019).

 Annual contributions are discretionary and you can borrow from the plan.